 Barcelona has dominated the competition and has won 9 consecutive titles.
 The second most popular team in the league is Ciudad Real who won consecutive titles from 2007 to 2010.

 Place your bets on handball with Mr Green.

 The EHF Champions League is the number one handball competition in Europe.

-The format for the EHF Champions league is very similar to the UEFA Champions League with the top ranked teams from different European leagues face each other midweek during the regular season.
+The format for the EHF Champions League is very similar to the UEFA Champions League with the top-ranked teams from different European leagues facing each other midweek during the regular season.

 The VELUX Group has been the official sponsors of the Champions League since 2010/11 and the league has been branded as the VELUX EHF Champions League.
 During the semi-finals, the competition is promoted as the “VELUX EHF FINAL4”.